jeff-adkisson/swe-3643-fall-2024-homework/homework-2/csharp/Homework2/README.md

 My initial unit tests did not achieve 100% coverage.
 The standard deviation calculation uses a variety of functions to produce a value.
-Each of these functions in the pseudocode check for empty arrays.
-If function A checks for an empty array, then function B does not need to check for an empty array.
+Each of these functions in the pseudocode checks for empty arrays.
+If function A checks for an empty array, function B does not need to check for an empty array.
 This is because function B is only called if function A completes.
 Therefore, the error check in B was not achieving coverage.